thermatk/FakeGApps/README.md

 This tutorial describes only the installation process to get GCM working.
 The also available Google Play Store replacement Blankstore is not discussed here.

+## Presentation

+(list differences with other GApps, particularity of that one)

 ## Installation for Android with root access and without Gapps

 * Install Xposed